tthorntone/AdNauseam-Wiki/FAQ.md

 #### How to show Google Search ads without disabling uBlock?

-Just toggle off the [cosmetic filtering switch](https://github.com/gorhill/uBlock/wiki/Quick-guide:-popup-user-interface#no-cosmetic-filtering).
+Just toggle off the [cosmetic filtering switch](https://github.com/gorhill/uBlock/wiki/Quick-guide:-popup-user-interface#no-cosmetic-filtering) while on the search page.
+This will disable cosmetic filtering for the Google Search site.

 #### Web pages appear only as text